Amazon Halts Police Use Of Its Facial Recognition Technology

 American intelligence and military officials have long used facial recognition software in overseas anti-terrorist operations, but local and federal law enforcement agencies inside the U.S. have increasingly turned to the software as a crime-fighting tool.
 Immigration and Customs Enforcement has used the technology to scan millions of driver's licenses for possible matches.

-One study by the Massachusetts Institute of Technology demonstrated that while lighter-skin men were often almost always positively identified, about 7 percent of lighter-skin women were misidentified and up to 35 percent of darker-skinned women were falsely identified.
+One study by the Massachusetts Institute of Technology demonstrated that while men with lighter skin were often almost always positively identified, about 7% of women with lighter skin were misidentified and up to 35% of women with darker skin were falsely identified.

 "With IBM's decision and Amazon's recent announcement, the efforts of so many civil liberties organizations, activists, shareholders, employees and researchers to end harmful use of facial recognition are gaining even more momentum," said Joy Buolamwini, who led the MIT study and founded the Algorithmic Justice League, which is calling for a nationwide moratorium on all government use of facial recognition technologies.
 "The first step is to press pause."